 As Congressman, Qasim commits to combatting Corporate Intrusion, removing bad actors from undermining Union and non-Union contractors, striving to ensure more wealth equality, eliminating wage theft, and will work, through legislation, to protect workers’ rights, and support apprenticeship programs.

 Qasim Rashid’s experience with guns began in his childhood when his parents taught him responsible gun ownership.
 He believes in protecting the Second Amendment but ensuring violent felons, domestic abusers, and otherwise dangerous individuals do not have easy access to guns.

 - Gun violence is an epidemic in America, causing over 40,000 annual deaths, far surpassing every other developed nation and western democracy.
-Meaningful gun laws work, in which responsible citizens have access to firearms for self-defense and hunting needs, however our citizens and schoolchildren protected from mass shooters and terrorists.
+Meaningful gun laws work, allowing responsible citizens have access to firearms for self-defense and hunting needs, but keeping our citizens and schoolchildren protected from mass shooters and terrorists.

 We can look to the rest of the world for evidence that responsible gun laws work: